Congress bloc vows bigger Mindanao budget for 2013-A A +A

 Thursday, June 21, 2012

-MINDANAO can be assured of a hefty share of the country's General Appropriations Act (GAA) as the 62-member Mindanao lawmakers bloc vowed for more budget for the island-region next year.
+DAVAO CITY – Mindanao can be assured of a hefty share of the country’s General Appropriations Act (GAA) as the 62-member Mindanao lawmakers’ bloc vowed for more budget for the island-region next year.

-Representative Arnulfo Go, 2nd District of Sultan Kudarat representative and House Committee Chair on Mindanao Affairs, said that they could seek for bigger allocation to fund various Mindanao programs and projects during the budget deliberations.
+Representative Arnulfo Go (2nd District, Sultan Kudarat), House Committee chairperson on Mindanao Affairs, said they could seek for bigger allocation to fund various Mindanao programs and projects during the budget deliberations.

 “We really see to it that national line agencies shall allot an equal share of their budget to Mindanao,” Go said during the press conference for the Mindanao Economy and Environment Summit, a multi-sector gathering aimed at building constituency and formulating actions plans for the development and management of Mindanao watersheds, held here recently.

-He said that his committee has been advocating for an increased budget allocation for Mindanao especially in terms of agri-fishery development and infrastructure.
+He said his committee has been advocating for an increased budget allocation for Mindanao, especially in terms of agri-fishery development and infrastructure.

 Moreover, the Mindanao Development Authority (MinDA) is poised to work with Mindanao legislators in pushing for the island's bigger share in the national budget.